-Threat modeling is a family of activities for improving security by identifying objectives and vulnerabilities, and then defining countermeasures to prevent, or mitigate the effects of, threats to the system.
+Threat modeling is a family of activities for improving security by identifying threats, and then defining countermeasures to prevent, or mitigate the effects of, threats to the system.
 A threat is a potential or actual undesirable event that may be malicious (such as DoS attack) or incidental (failure of a Storage Device).
 Threat modeling is a planned activity for identifying and assessing application threats and vulnerabilities.

 Threat Modeling Across the Lifecycle

 Threat modeling is best applied continuously throughout a software development project.
 The process is essentially the same at different levels of abstraction, although the information gets more and more granular throughout the lifecycle.
-Ideally, a high-level threat model should be defined in the concept or planning phase, and then refined throughout the lifecycle.
+Ideally, a high-level threat model should be defined early on in the concept or planning phase, and then refined throughout the lifecycle.
 As more details are added to the system, new attack vectors are created and exposed.
 The ongoing threat modeling process should examine, diagnose, and address these threats.

 - What are we working on?